ioccc-src/winner/1994/ldb/README.md

 because they don't handle them correctly.

-Can you figure out how it prints a given random line (or if the line is longer than 231 characters, part of that line) from stdin?
+Can you figure out how it prints a given random line (or if the line is longer than 231 characters, part of that line) from `stdin`?

 ## Author's remarks: